 Prior to conservation I pursued a joint career in Fine Art / Design and the theatre.

-Rachel Gough - Conservation Assistant
+Rachel Gough - Business Support

-I have been working for the Conservation Service since July 2007 as a Conservation Assistant.
+I have been working for the Conservation Service since July 2007.
 This involves general admin duties such as keeping databases up to date and sourcing and ordering the materials and equipment that the Conservators need to do their job, but does involve some practical work such as photography.
 Ever since my first visit to the old Record Office at Trowbridge in 1978 when I started to research my family history, I thought it would be fantastic to work in that environment but never dreamed I would have that opportunity.
 My patience has been rewarded and I have not been disappointed.